Shawn Atleo

-Shawn A-in-chut Atleo (Ahousaht First Nation, born 1967), is an activist and politician, a former National Chief of the Assembly of First Nations in Canada (serving 2009 to 2014).
+Shawn A-in-chut Atleo (Ahousaht First Nation, born 1967), is a Canadian activist and politician, a former National Chief of the Assembly of First Nations in Canada (serving 2009 to 2014).
 He also has served since 1999 as a Hereditary Chief of the Ahousaht First Nation, part of the Nuu-chah-nulth Nation based in British Columbia.

 Early years

 Atleo was born in 1967 in Vancouver, British Columbia to an Ahousaht First Nation family.
 He earned his undergraduate degree at the British Columbia Institute of Technology.
 He traveled abroad for a Master of Education in Adult Learning and Global Change (MEd) from the University of Technology in Sydney, Australia.

 As an adult, Atleo became an activist for the rights of First Nations in Canada.
 He formerly served as Regional Chief (British Columbia) of the Assembly of First Nations.
 Since 1999 he served as a Hereditary Chief (Hiwilth) of the Ahousaht First Nation, which is part of the Nuu-chah-nulth Nation.